18

 Method No. 1 (from Wikipedia)

-IN Wikipedia The formula that follows from the Pythagoras theorem, where the chord length (distance in a straight line) and the radius of the earth are involved.
-The formula takes into account the distance between points on the surface of the earth, but in a straight line.
+B Wikipedia is a formula that follows from the Pythagorean theorem, which involves the length of the chord (distance in a straight line) and the radius of the Earth.
+The formula does not take into account the distance between points on the Earth's surface, but along a straight line.

-r - the radius of the Earth, taken for 6378 km.
+r is the radius of the Earth, taken as 6378 km.

 Calculation example:

-The length of half the base of the arc :
+Length of half the base of the arc:

 Sagitta: